WHAT IS SPIVA?

 - Apples-to-Apples Comparison: Fund returns are often compared with popular benchmarks such as the S&P 500®, regardless of size or style classifications.
 SPIVA scorecards avoid this pitfall by comparing funds against benchmarks that are appropriate for that particular investment category.

-- Asset-Weighted Returns: Average returns for a fund group are often calculated based on equally weighting the entire fund universe.
-However, a more accurate representation of how market participants fared in a particular period can be ascertained by weighting each fund according to its net assets.
-SPIVA scorecards show both equal- and asset-weighted averages
+- Equal-and Asset-Weighted Returns: Average returns for a fund group are often calculated based on equally weighting the entire fund universe.
+An additional representation of how every dollar invested in each category fared in a particular period can be ascertained by weighting each fund according to its net assets.
+SPIVA scorecards show both equal- and asset-weighted averages.

-- Style Consistency: U.S., Canada, and India SPIVA scorecards measure consistency for each style category across different time horizons.
+- Style Consistency: U.S., and Canada SPIVA scorecards measure consistency for each style category across different time horizons.
 Style consistency is an important metric because style drift (the tendency of funds to diverge from their initial investment categorization) can affect asset allocation decisions.

 - Data Cleaning: SPIVA scorecards avoid double counting multiple share classes in all count-based calculations.
 Typically, the share class with the highest assets under management at the beginning of the period is selected.
-Since this is meant to be a scorecard for active managers, index funds, leveraged and inverse funds, and other indexlinked products are excluded.
+This is meant to be a scorecard for active managers, therefore index funds, leveraged and inverse funds, and other index-linked products are excluded.